This Main combi boiler is a nifty little boiler designed to fit in a cupboard and to be extremely simple to operate.

-The Main Eco Compact has an extremely simply interface, with only the ability to adjust water temperature and a reset button.
+The Main Eco Compact has an extremely simply interface, with only the ability to adjust the temperatures and a reset button.
 There isn’t even an on/off button or heating/hot water selector.
 It couldn’t be more bare bone than this.
 Some may see it as a disadvantage too and we look at this later on but this extreme simplicity is by design.

 A thermostat will be required to control the heating as there is no other way to switch the heating on or off.

-It’s easy and intuitive to be able to adjust the temperature with a dial instead of having to enter digital menus and sub-menus, then save settings.
+It’s easy and intuitive to be able to adjust the temperature with a dial instead of having to enter digital menus and sub-menus, then saving the changes.
 Each dial is clearly labelled as well.
 This is certainly a big plus.